ryanoasis/nerd-fonts/readme.md

 ./font-patcher PATH_TO_FONT
 ```

-* Alternate usage: Alternately the patcher can be run through the fontforge binary using the script flag:
+* Alternate usage: Alternately the patcher can be run through the FontForge binary using the script flag:

 ```
 ./fontforge -script font-patcher PATH_TO_FONT